 Practically speaking, you should ask for and accept any help you need – be it with childcare, shopping, school runs, chores, or anything that lightens your load and helps you focus on your recovery.

 Although it is incredibly stressful at the time of an accident, you should try to collect as much information as you can at the time.

-Depending on the nature of the accident, this will include names and addresses of any witnesses and any information on what exactly it was you were doing at the time and were intending to do.
+Depending on the nature of the accident, this will include the the names and addresses of any witnesses and any information on what exactly you were doing at the time and intended to do.

 You will need all of this for purposes such as insurance or even to inform medical professionals, but mostly for any legal compensation claims.

 It is important to know your rights and claim for damages

 No matter what type of accident, there is a legal specialist for every type of injury, and you must enlist the help of the right one for your case.